 Ask your leaders: “If you could have any role in our organization, what would it be?”
 We believe that great leaders ask great questions.
 Asking this question does not require you to act upon it.
 The point of the question is to understand the aspirations of your...

 Strengthen your leadership influence:

-When the Story Fades -by Danette High James had been a trusted employee at the store for years, but when he changed shifts, his attitude about work changed—for the worst.
+When the Story Fades -by Danette High James had been a trusted employee at the store for years, but when he changed shifts, his attitude about work changed—for the worse.
 Previously, his friends had stopped by.
 Several had even put in applications.
 The manager could...

-As a leader, do you feel like you have to have the answers?
+As a leader, do you feel like you need to have the answers?
 Most leaders feel an enormous pressure to have answers to most, if not all, of the 1000s of questions they receive in a day.
 I know I do, but I also know that I don't have all the right answers.
 Questions are...

 Inviting criticism?
 Who does that?
 Kim Scott, in Radical Candor, relates a story from her business school days about encouraging criticism.
 When Toyota wanted to foster a culture of feedback, it was challenging because of taboos in place against criticizing...